 Ping Fu - Honored as Inc. magazine’s 2005 Entrepreneur of the Year, Ping Fu describes herself as an artist and a scientist whose chosen expression is business.
 In 1997, Ping co-founded Geomagic, a 3D imaging software company, which was acquired by 3D Systems in February 2013.
 The 3D technologies they developed were created to fundamentally change the way products are designed and manufactured around the world.
 Used for everything from repairing vintage cars at Jay Leno’s garage to digitally recreating the Statue of Liberty, Geomagic software enables design and production of one-of-a-kind products and services at a cost less than that of mass production.

-Ping is actively involved in promoting entrepreneurship and women in mathematics and sciences.
-Since 2010, Ping has been serving on the NACIE (National Advisory Council on Innovation and Entrepreneurship) at the Department of Commerce and she is an active supporter of the White House’s Office of Science and Technology Policy.
+Ping actively involve in promoting entrepreneurship and women in mathematics and sciences.
+She was an inauguration member of the National Advisory Council on Innovation and Entrepreneurship for President Obama, and she is a global innovation council at the Prime Minister Office of UAE.
+Ping serves as a board of directors at Live Nation Entertainment (NYSE: LYV), Long Now Foundation and Burning Man Project.
 Her book Bend, Not Break is a New York Times Bestseller.
 She holds five U.S. and international patents.

 Ping has received numerous awards for her leadership as an entrepreneur, including the Outstanding American by Choice award from U.S. Citizenship and Immigration Services (USCIS), the Ernst & Young Entrepreneur of the Year for the Carolinas, the Women’s Leadership Exchange Compass Award and the Lifetime Achievement Award by Business Leader magazine.
 In addition, she was a guest of First Lady Michelle Obama for the President’s 2010 State of Union address.
 Ping was also one of delegates from the U.S. Department of State at APEC 2011 and contributed to the September 16, 2011, San Francisco Declaration.